LD4P/linked_data_authorities/qa_geonames/README.md

 * [Download](http://www.geonames.org/ontology/documentation.html) (custom format – see notes for processing)

 NOTE: GeoNames download…  At the end of the Entry Points section of http://www.geonames.org/ontology/documentation.html there is a link to a file containing "RDF".
 The file is a pair of repeating lines, a URI and a single RDF/XML document as a string as a second line.
 I had to write a loader program that reads the file, parses the even numbered lines into models and then emit the models as n-triples to feed into fuseki.
 See [qa_geonames/script/Loader.java](https://github.com/ld4l-labs/linked_data_authorities/blob/master/script/Loader.java)

+NOTE: If you download GeoNames, it includes data for all feature codes.
+In the LD4L cache of GeoNames, we separate the data by feature code and set each up to respond as a sub-authority to get more accurate query results.